Inequality of Opportunity and Income Redistribution: Main Results

 \subsubsection{Spectator Responses to Unequal Opportunities.}

 We begin by analyzing how spectators incorporate unequal opportunities into their redistribution decisions.
 We create two intuitive measures of unequal opportunities: (1) the arithmetic difference between the productivity multipliers of the winner and loser ($m_1 - m_2$), and (2) the ratio of these multipliers ($m_1/m_2$).
 We then evaluate which measure better predicts spectators' redistribution choices by regressing the fraction of earnings redistributed on each measure (Table \ref{tab:redist-determ}).
 We find that when either the multiplier difference or ratio is included in the regression by itself, each has a significant impact on redistribution (columns 1 and 2).
-However, when both measures are included simultaneously in the regression model, only the multiplier difference continues to have a significant effect (column 3).
+However, when both measures are included simultaneously in the regression model, only the multiplier difference continues to have a significant effect (column 3).\footnote{The coefficient on the multiplier difference in column 3 is not statistically different from the corresponding estimate in column 1 ($p$ = 0.42).
+However, we can reject that the coefficient on the multiplier ratio is the same in columns 2 and 3 ($p$ < 0.01).}

 These results suggest that spectators primarily rely on the multiplier difference (and not the ratio) when making redistribution decisions in the lucky opportunities environment.
-For example, spectators treat multipliers $(m_1,m_2)=(2,1)$ the same as $(m_1,m_2)=(3,2)$ when making redistribution decisions, when in fact it is far more likely that outcomes were luck-based in the former; specifically, $1-\pi(2/1)=0.46$ compared to $1-\pi(3/2)=0.38$.
-A worker competing against another with a multiplier of one would only require a multiplier of 1.5 to have an equivalent advantage in terms of $1-\pi$ to a worker with a multiplier of three competing against one with a multiplier of two.
-In other words, spectators appear to underappreciate how small initial differences in opportunities can have a large impact on whether the outcomes are luck-based.
+For example, spectators treat multipliers $(m_1,m_2)=(2,1)$ the same as $(m_1,m_2)=(3,2)$ when making redistribution decisions, when in fact it is more likely that outcomes were luck-based in the former; specifically, $1-\pi(2/1)=0.46$ compared to $1-\pi(3/2)=0.38$.
+A worker competing against another with a multiplier of one would only require a multiplier of 1.5 to have an equivalent advantage to a worker with a multiplier of three competing against one with a multiplier of two.